typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 however, is incompatible with both; neither is more general than the other!
 What we really want is a function that is more general than all three, and subsumes all their definitions.
-Here it is, in two variants, one half-type-parameterized, the other wholly existential.
+Here it is, in two
+variants: one half-type-parameterized, the other wholly existential.

 ```scala
 def mlenLengthTP2[T <: MList](xss: PList[T]): Int =